PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 ## IV.
 Requiring needed pages

-Each test has its own needs!
+Each scenario has its own needs!
+All pages that the browser interacts with (BO, FO and others), the data needed to create or import (a product, cart rule, customer ...), a specific option to open the new tab in the browser...

 After writing the scenario, we now know which pages are needed.
 For this example, we need the following Back Office pages: "dashboard", "orders", and "view customer".

+To find the exact locations of the pages to require, read [How to contribute and create UI tests](https://devdocs.prestashop.com/1.7/testing/ui-tests/how-to-contribute-and-create-ui-tests/#pages), or explore the `pages` folder.

 ```js
 // Import pages